devdogfish/etpzp-sms/README.md

 ### Admin dashboard
 - For the account dropdown, should I have the profile picture on the left or right, on the admin dashboard?
-- Check if admin dashboard statistics are all correct!
-- Maybe add links to the GatewayApi sign in
-- IMPORTANT add synchronized time updating with value from area chart `<Select />`
-  - Update database query to take the searchParams as params
-  - Make the Users table be accurate
 - Add error handling for charts
-  - maybe add an end_time field for more precise filtering

 ### Project Regrets
 - No uniform way to name functions or rules for type names
 - No snippets for repeatable code
+- Using safeParse instead of parse with zod causing error handling code to live in the try block which doesn't adhere to separation of concerns
+- Not having clear/consistent naming conventions for schemas, and especially types

 ### Latest Conversation
 - For Domain name, we will use a dynamic IP service called No-IP.
 This is a program that you need to run on the server which will open a connection to their server.
 Their server will accept requests on that domain name, and will redirect that traffic to my server.
-Since the connection is established from inside to outside of our network, it won't require any router traffic forwarding.

 ## Low Priority
 - Medium Priority: Maybe add links to a the item you just modified/created in the success toast messages, so that the user can easily view more details
 - Test the app for bugs
 - Maybe add some shades of blue between the different columns, to show a hierarchy
+- Maybe add links to the GatewayApi sign in to admin dashboard cards
 - Consider adding some contact information to the message item in the list
 - Maybe add the possibility to upload images for the contact
 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead